Media Relations vs. Public Relations

 - Skillful use of media in ways that can extend the reach of paid media, expanding opportunities in times when budgets are constrained/limited.

-As I stated earlier in this Hub, the primary goal of media relations is to build and/or strengthen relationships with the media, specifically.
+Again, as I stated earlier in this article, the primary goal of media relations is to build and/or strengthen relationships with the media, specifically.
 On the other hand, the primary goal of public relations is to utilize the media to help build and/or strengthen relationships with members of a variety of different "publics."

 Media relations professionals are responsible for knowing more about how the media works.
 As part of the communications team, it is their job to develop intimate knowledge of how media professionals work so that they can provide insight and information to help other communications professionals interact/utilize media, in order to do their jobs more effectively.
 By working continuously to build and maintain strong working relationships with media professionals, media relations professionals can provide expert advice and guidance.
 For example, they should know such things as the best time to pitch a particular story to a particular person at a specific media outlet.
 They should know the best editors or outlets to be targeted for possibly publishing a particular story, or even the right time to schedule a press conference.